日本語の記事はこちら

 Now I'll try the parallel processing.
 A parent-CSV file like Figure 8 is saved on S3.

-Figure 8 Format of parent-CSV By saving the file, the Lambda function "csvdivide" is invoked.
+By saving the file, the Lambda function "csvdivide" is invoked.
 It reads the parent-CSV, and generates child-CSV files.
 In this case, three processes run in parallel: as we have four image files, flows between first and second, second and third, third and fourth images are calculated in parallel.
 Thus "csvdivide" saves three child-CSV files on S3.
 Figure 9 shows the log of "csvdivide".

-Figure 9 Log of the Lambda function to divide CSV files Each of the child-CSV files invokes the Lambda function "DccmOnLambda".
+Each of the child-CSV files invokes the Lambda function "DccmOnLambda".
 In Log Group in CloudWatch, I can see three image processes which are running in parallel.

-Figure 10 The log group which shows three image processes are running in parallel Logs of each image process are shown as Figure 11.
-12 and 13.
+Figure 10 The log group which shows three image processes are running in parallel

-Figure 11 Log of image process A, one of the parallel image processes lambdapiv_scshot_008
+Figure 11 Log of image process A, one of the parallel image processes

-Figure 12 Log of image process B, one of the parallel image processes lambdapiv_scshot_009
+Figure 12 Log of image process B, one of the parallel image processes

 Figure 13 Log of image process C, one of the parallel image processes The three velocity distributions are summarized as the GIF animation in Figure 14.
 Generally speaking, it takes a lot of work and time to obtain flow velocity distributions.
 In this article, I succeeded in constructing the system to derive multiple flow distributions in parallel by just uploading files.
 In cases the flow varies over time, it is important to obtain a lot of flow distributions in short time.
-The parallel image processing will be useful to analyze unsteady flows. vector
+The parallel image processing will be useful to analyze unsteady flows.

 Figure 14 Flow distributions obtained by the parallel image processing (Click the image to see the animation)